Azure/azure-powershell/src/HdInsightOnAks/HdInsightOnAks.Autorest/docs/New-AzHdInsightOnAksCluster.md

 ### -ScheduleBasedConfigSchedule
 This specifies the schedules where scheduled based Autoscale to be enabled, the user has a choice to set multiple rules within the schedule across days and times (start/end).
-To construct, see NOTES section for SCHEDULEBASEDCONFIGSCHEDULE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.HdInsightOnAks.Models.ISchedule[]